SCC - MEP © Copyright 2014 Jim Wei, All Rights Reserved

 A new general substance: registered under Regular Notification will be listed into the IECSC at least 5 years from the first date of its manufacturing or import.

-A new hazardous substance or hazardous substance with priority environmental concern: These substances must be notified under Regular Notification and are required of reporting to the CRC-MEP (replaced by SCC-MEP) of all activities submitted by the registration certificate holder within 6 months prior to the end of the five-year period from the first date of their manufacturing or import.
+A new hazardous substance or hazardous substance with priority environmental concern: These substances must be notified under Regular Notification and are required of reporting to the SCC of all activities submitted by the registration certificate holder within 6 months prior to the end of the five-year period from the first date of their manufacturing or import.
 After that, a revaluation on the substance hazard information will be conducted by the evaluation committee.
-It is ultimately up to the MEP to incorporate the substance into IECSC based on the findings of the evaluation committee.
+It is ultimately up to the MEE to incorporate the substance into IECSC based on the findings of the evaluation committee.

 When the notified new substance gets listed in the IECSC, it will be exempted from stringent supervision since there is significantly less management over existing chemical substances.
 Only when it is listed into other inventories according to its hazard and risk properties, such as C&L inventory, Inventory of Chinese Highly Toxic Chemicals, etc., the chemical substance will be subject to the stricter supervision according to certain categories of China’s existing chemical management regime.

-There are three types of notification under NCSN, depending on the purpose of manufacturing/export/import and the quantities.
+There are three types of notification under NCSN, depending on the purpose of manufacture/import and the quantities.

 Scientific Research Record Notification:

 Scientific Research Record has the lowest requirements among all the three notification types.
-To apply for a scientific research record, your substance should be manufactured/imported/exported:
+To apply for a scientific research record, your substance should be manufactured/imported: